Azpeitia: St Ignatius of Loyola (Founder of the Society of Jesus)

-The Basque Railway Museum (Museo Vasco del Ferrocarril)
+Basque Railway Museum (Museo Vasco del Ferrocarril)

 The museum is situated in the old Urola railway station, on a line which connected Zumaia and Zumárraga.
 The Basque Railway Museum has one of the best railway collections in Europe, with vehicles of all types: steam locomotives, diesel and electric; automotive and different kinds of cars.

 In addition, the museum offers one of the most complete sets of machine tools in the Basque Country from the old Urola Railway garage.
 This installation is preserved just as it was inaugurated in 1925, with an old electric motor that drives its 16 machines through a complex system of pulleys and belts.
 This line is no longer operated as a service.
 However, the train between Azpeitia and Lasao is an important tourist attraction.

-The amazing facilities of the old electrical transformer plant with its original equipment rectification, mercury vapor, reflect the most modern technology of a century ago.
+The former electrical transformer plant retains its original equipment, including mercury vapor, reflecting the state of electrical technology of the early 20th century.

 On the first floor of the central building of the old station at Azpeitia, there is an exceptional sample of the uniforms used in the railroads since the late nineteenth century to the AVE.
 On the second floor is a great collection of railway clocks.
 Nowadays, the train museum is operated by Eusko Tren, a public railway company run by the Basque government.

 Civil War In Azpeitia

 A recent study supported by the Basque government, "Azpeitia 1936-1945" examines daily life in the period and an index of Azpeitians of the time with a summary of their political activities during and after the Civil War.
 It also contains reproductions of many of the historical documents of the time.

-In Azpeitia, the main opposing sides were the Carlists (carlistas), who supported the Nationalists, and the Basque Nationalists from EAJ-PNV(supporting the Republicans).
+In Azpeitia, the main opposing sides were the Carlists (carlistas), who supported the Nationalists, and the Basque Nationalists from EAJ-PNV (supporting the Republicans).
 There were also falangists and left-wing militants (from UGT and Izquierda Republicana) and some anarchists.

-Nationalist troops entered Azpeitia in September, 1936.
+Nationalist troops entered Azpeitia in September 1936.
 Shortly afterwards, a new council was created dominated by Carlists and traditionalists.

 Azpeitia has long been known for the wide use of the Basque language, euskara, even though its use was diminished during Franco's regime.
 Franco himself visited Azpeitia (notably, the Loyola Sanctuary) in 1939 and in 1945.

-The Emparan Tower House
+Emparan Tower House

 Its building process started in 1320.
 It was the property of one of the most powerful Basque families of the time, the Oñatz family.
 In 1456, the upper part of the tower was destroyed by order of Henry IV.
 It was repaired in 1535.
 In 1750, numerous baroque elements typical of the time were added and the tower, now a palace, acquired its current appearance.
 Nowadays, the palace is Azpeitia's local public library.